larsyencken/shelly/README.md

 ### trickle

-Artificially cap the rate at which data moves through a shell pipe.
+Artificially cap the rate at which data moves through a shell pipe, with random delays.
+Use it like `tail -f logfile | shelly trickle 0.1` to see about `1/0.1 = 10` lines per second.
+Trickle operates on a line-by-line basis, with random delays between lines (for asthetics).
+For a super-reliable fixed byte rate, use instead the `pv` command instead, e.g. `pv -L 100k`.

 ## Future ideas